 California is not explicitly a 50-50 custody state, but it does prefer joint physical and legal custody if possible.
 This is because state courts believe that it is in a child’s interests to spend continued and significant time with both their parents.
 This is the court’s assumption in any custody determination unless an involved party proves this assumption incorrect.

 Although the court prefers joint custody arrangements, a perfect 50-50 split is often unrealistic.
 Joint custody arrangements require a lot of cooperation from both parents and the ability to work together in their child’s interests.
+It is common for parents to share legal custody, meaning they must consult one another about major decisions for their child, but they may have an uneven split of physical custody due to their respective work schedules and availability.

 An unfit parent in California is a legal term that refers to a parent who cannot provide the essential care, support, safety, and guidance that their child requires.
 A parent may be deemed unfit because of proof of child abuse, child neglect, domestic violence, or an otherwise unsafe living environment.
 A parent may also be deemed legally unfit if behaviors such as severe mental illness, continued substance abuse, incarceration, or other factors prevent the parent from caring for a child’s basic needs.

 If parents can create a parenting plan together, the courts will often approve it unless it is counter to the child’s interests.
-If parents can’t reach an agreement, the court determines custody and a parenting plan based on the child’s interests.
+If parents can’t reach an agreement, the court determines custody, and a parenting plan based on the child’s interests.
 This is determined based on: